knife982000/RecSys2025Challenge/README.md

 3. **Prepare the dataset:**

-* Download and extract the dataset into the data/ directory.
+* Download [the dataset](https://recsys.synerise.com/summary#download) and extract the dataset into the data/ directory.

 4. **Pretrained models**